codelingo/docs/docs/concepts/CLQL.md

 Running rewrite flow...
 StringLiteral["Goodbye, World"]:
 ```
-Where the uesr can enter custom input to replace the string or have it replaced by the default we defined: "Goodbye, World".
+Where the user can enter custom input to replace the string or have it replaced by the default we defined: "Goodbye, World".

 If run with `lingo run rewrite --dump-comments=<file/path>` a JSON file is created that can be used to build interactive comments on Github.